gavinsawyer/ngx-firebase-web-authn/README.md

 }
 ```
 ### Google Cloud setup
+- Enable the Anonymous authentication provider in Firebase if you are not using it already.
-Assign the Default Compute Service Account the `Service Account Token Creator` role in [GCP IAM Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
+- Assign the Default Compute Service Account the `Service Account Token Creator` role in [GCP IAM Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
 This is required for all custom authentication patterns with Firebase.